aVariengien/self-organized-control/code/AdditionalExperiments/ExploreEnvironment/README.md

 ------------------

-The neural CA presented in `CreaterEnergyBudget` (also the pretrained model) has an energy budget of 100 in the compared to 20 for the one in this folder.
+The neural CA presented in `GreaterEnergyBudget` (also the pretrained model) has an energy budget of 100 in the compared to 20 for the one in this folder.

-In the two videos in `CreaterEnergyBudget`, the same model is used, only the gird size changes.
+In the two videos in `GreaterEnergyBudget`, the same model is used, only the gird size changes.
 We can observe the formation of a structure around the input and target cell once found.
 This seems to be to stop the propagation of living gliders around the structure.